ManishaArugula/Data-Analysis/README.md

 5. Clean and transform data as needed
 6. Export cleaned data back to SQL Server

 ## II.
-Generating Insights in Microsoft SQL
+Business Insights via SQL Queries
 1. Total Revenue
 Over the span of two years, the online bookstore generated a total revenue of $75,628.66.<br>
 2. Top and Bottom Performing Genres (by Revenue)<br>